 Know the Basics – knowing how to change a flat tire (at the very least) will make you feel so much more confident before you start riding.
 You will have the knowledge and skill to get yourself off of the trail if a flat happens.
 If you want a little more know-how before you go out, you can also brush up on how to fix a broken chain, and replacing a derailleur hanger.

-Whatever your skill level, CBB can help you have the most fun on the trails.
+If you need this beginner’s guide to mountain biking or not, CBB can help you have the most fun on the trails.
 Stop in or call us to learn about the trails in our area, and pick our brains on anything bike related.
-We love getting people into this fantastic sport, and would be happy to help you during every step of your journey!
+We love getting people into this fantastic sport.
+We would be happy to help you during every step of your journey!